samuelorion/methods_paper/manuscript.md

 ## Introduction
 The quantification of cell numbers in *in vitro* and *in vivo* samples is a foundational variable in experimental biology.
 However, manually counting cells is a massively laborious and insipid task, often tasked to junior scientists.
-However, manually counting cells is a massively laborious and insipid task, often tasked to junior scientists.
+Furthermore, manually counting cells is a massively laborious and insipid task, often tasked to junior scientists.
 Classically, the task will be achieved by either sitting at the microscope, or computer – with a counting-clicker (or equivalent) – for days, if not weeks, or months.
 With the advent of user-friendly automated imaging systems, relatively high throughput experiments can be imaged for cell number quantification by most wet-lab scientists.
 With relatively little computational nous, most biologists can use software such as ImageJ [@doi:10.1038/nmeth.2089], CellProfiller [@doi:10.1371/journal.pbio.2005970](and other similar projects) to achieve accurate quantifications of cells that have simple morphological features (such as stained nuclei).
 However, for neurons – and especially projecting neurons – this becomes a significant challenge.
 Not only do these types of cells have more complex morphologies, but these types of cells have received less attention from software developers / computerphiles (for the lack of a better term).